Administration: Social Media Policy

 - Responding to Negative Posts: Lamaze social media community administrators should use good judgment when deciding if and how to best respond to negative comments.
 In general, negative comments (unless they are offensive or violate privacy laws) should not be removed.
 If a response is required, the designated Lamaze community administrator should respond to the comment or inquiry within 24 hours or if it is content- specific, refer the inquiry to an appropriate subject matter expert.
 In the meantime, the community administrator should respond that further details will be provided within a given timeframe.
 This will ensure some type of response within 24 hours, even if the inquiry is referred to an expert.
 If an administrator is uncertain of a response, the community manager and/or organization director should be consulted.

 Social Media Group Administration

-Administrative or moderator rights to the Lamaze social media platforms will be granted to staff or volunteers at the organization’s discretion.
+Administrative or moderator rights to the Lamaze social media platforms will be granted to staff or volunteers as appropriate.
 Administrators and moderators are expected to abide by the code of conduct outlined in this document.
-Status may be revoked by the community manager or executive director.

 Social Media Passwords

 Password and login credentials on all social media channels are to be managed by the Lamaze community manager.
 This information will be shared with staff or volunteer community administrators or those asked to post for a specific event, campaign or announcement.
 Passwords should be changed periodically to avoid being compromised.
 When a password is changed, it is the responsibility of the community administrator or community manager to notify others.
 The Lamaze community manager will maintain a document containing all passwords.